The Edinburgh Futures Institute has announced four projects that will receive funding to pioneer new interdisciplinary research.

 More than 20 projects from across the University entered into the EFI’s inaugural Research Awards, and the judging panel found the calibre of entries to be very high.

-The five winners are:
+The four winners are:

 Benjamin Bach – Can data visualizations engage a wider audience in data-driven policy and decision-making about inequality?
 Benjamin’s project involves a collaboration between schools across the University and outside organisations such as the Joseph Rowntree Foundation to uncover how data visualisations can practically help a wide range of policy makers to tackle inequality.